thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 -	Captures repetition of training sentence.

 =================================================================
-Download the training dataset in 2 formats - Alter NLU & RASA NLU
+Download the Training Dataset in 2 Formats - Alter NLU & RASA NLU
 =================================================================

 The download button will get activated only when user meets the below threshold requirements -